nettsundere/TextBlock/README.md

 Chrome extension that allows you to hide all this boring text from the internet

 # How it works

+* Click on the app logo (letter A) and by making so - hide all text from your internet.
+* Click again to make it show up again.
+* Have fun

 ![How it works](/reference_material/screenshot.png)

 # License (MIT)